 - Sinus lift graft.
 The dental implant surgeon lifts the sinus membranes upward to facilitate insertion of donor bone into floor of the sinus.
 This is usually done in the area of the upper back molars, when either the sinus has expanded on its own to area where the lost tooth once was, or the bone has withered away in height and width, or both.

 Additionally, vertical sinus grafts are possible for smaller grafts, and are typically much less invasive.
-If an exceptional amount of grafting is needed, lateral sinus grafts provide an even more extensive base than the lift graft.
+If an exceptional amount of bone grafting is needed, lateral sinus grafts provide an even more extensive base than the lift graft.

 - Socket preservation graft.
 Each of the teeth in your mouth is held in place by an individual tooth socket.
 When teeth fall out or are removed, bone in the remaining socket often degenerates.
 You will generally lose 40% to 60% of the bone that formerly surrounded the roots, both in terms of width and height, within the first year!
 Socket preservation grafting reduces such bone loss.

 - Guided tissue regeneration.
 Gum tissues grow quickly.
-To prevent gum tissues from growing over bone grafts, a membrane barrier is often used to cover surgical spaces.
+To prevent gum tissues from growing over bone grafting, a membrane barrier is often used to cover surgical spaces.
 This membrane blocks gum tissues from growing into these areas.

 Benefits of Grafting Bone for Implants

-Anyone who is experiencing bone loss due to infection, periodontal disease, or even trauma will benefit from a bone graft.
+Anyone who is experiencing bone loss due to infection, periodontal disease, or even trauma will benefit from bone grafting.
 A very popular method to fill the gaps and spaces between the teeth that have fallen out is replacing the missing bone.
 Bone grafting prevents additional bone loss, and helps people chew and speak more normally and comfortably.

-Expense of Bone Grafts?
+Expense of bone Grafting?

-Most bone graft procedures in the United States cost between $2,000 and $3,000, depending on the size and type of graft required.
-Sometimes the bone graft’s price is combined with the cost of the dental implants.
+Most bone grafting procedures in the United States cost between $2,000 and $3,000, depending on the size and type of graft required.
+Sometimes the bone grafting price is combined with the cost of the dental implants.
 Some dental patients travel to countries such as Mexico, India, Poland, and Costa Rica to access prices of $65 to $500.
 Many times, these prices also include the price of the implant.

 See our article on the Dangers of Dentures for more information.